guangie88/codefresh-go/README.md

 # codefresh-go

-Experimental set-up for doing Codefresh CI/CD on demo Go-based project
+Experimental set-up for doing Codefresh CI/CD on demo Go-based project.

 ## How to test